-A Breakthrough Therapy Designation by the FDA for our drug candidates may not lead to a faster development or regulatory review or approval process, and it does not increase the likelihood that our drug candidates will receive marketing approval.
+A breakthrough therapy designation by the FDA for our drug candidates may not lead to a faster development or regulatory review or approval process, and it does not increase the likelihood that our drug candidates will receive marketing approval.

-We may seek a Breakthrough Therapy Designation for some of our drug candidates.
+We may seek a breakthrough therapy designation for some of our drug candidates.
 A breakthrough therapy is defined as a drug that is intended, alone or in combination with one or more other drugs, to treat a serious or life-threatening disease or condition, and preliminary clinical evidence indicates that the drug may demonstrate substantial improvement over existing therapies on one or more clinically significant endpoints, such as substantial treatment effects observed early in clinical development.
 For drugs that have been designated as breakthrough therapies, interaction and communication between the FDA and the sponsor of the trial can help to identify the most efficient path for clinical development while minimizing the number of patients placed in ineffective control regimens.
 Drugs designated as breakthrough therapies by the FDA are also eligible for accelerated approval.

 Designation as a breakthrough therapy is within the discretion of the FDA.
 Accordingly, even if we believe one of our drug candidates meets the criteria for designation as a breakthrough therapy, the FDA may disagree and instead determine not to make such designation.
-In any event, the receipt of a Breakthrough Therapy Designation for a drug candidate may not result in a faster development process, review or approval compared to drugs considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
+In any event, the receipt of a breakthrough therapy designation for a drug candidate may not result in a faster development process, review or approval compared to drugs considered for approval under conventional FDA procedures and does not assure ultimate approval by the FDA.
 In addition, even if one or more of our drug candidates qualify as breakthrough therapies, the FDA may later decide that the drugs no longer meet the conditions for qualification.

-A Fast Track Designation by the FDA may not actually lead to a faster development or regulatory review or approval process.
+A fast track designation by the FDA may not actually lead to a faster development or regulatory review or approval process.

-We may seek Fast Track Designation for some of our drug candidates.
-If a drug is intended for the treatment of a serious or life-threatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the drug sponsor may apply for Fast Track Designation.
+We may seek fast track designation for some of our drug candidates.
+If a drug is intended for the treatment of a serious or life-threatening condition and the drug demonstrates the potential to address unmet medical needs for this condition, the drug sponsor may apply for fast track designation.
 The FDA has broad discretion whether or not to grant this designation, so even if we believe a particular drug candidate is eligible for this designation, we cannot assure you that the FDA would decide to grant it.
-Even if we do receive Fast Track Designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
-The FDA may withdraw Fast Track Designation if it believes that the designation is no longer supported by data from our clinical development program.
+Even if we do receive fast track designation, we may not experience a faster development process, review or approval compared to conventional FDA procedures.
+The FDA may withdraw fast track designation if it believes that the designation is no longer supported by data from our clinical development program.

-We may seek Orphan Drug Designation for some of our drug candidates, and we may be unsuccessful or may be unable to maintain the benefits associated with Orphan Drug Designation, including the potential for market exclusivity.
+While we have received orphan drug designation for our lead drug candidates, BLU-285 and BLU-554 for specified indications, we may seek orphan drug designation for some of our other drug candidates.
+However, we may be unsuccessful in obtaining or may be unable to maintain the benefits associated with orphan drug designation, including the potential for market exclusivity.